-The cedar tree represents everlasting life since it is always green no matter what season, and it lives for many centuries.
+In many traditions there are beautiful stories about the cedar tree.
 It is always thought of as a female spirit no matter what sex the tree is, and therefore a giver of life.
 It is also associated with thunder and lightening.
+The cedar tree represents everlasting life since it is always green no matter what season, and it lives for many centuries.

 Sage is the most sacred herb of the Indian people.
 It is used as a smudge to ritually purify one’s self and space as well because bad spirits even fear the very herb itself and will flee from it!
 The sage is actually a Western-American cousin of the English mugwort plant, Artemisia ludoviciana in Latin, tosa-poho in my native language, and “white sage, prairie sage, or damn weed” in cowboy Western English.
 It grows as two species; one which has a big three-pronged leaf and one that is a single point.
 Those are the male and female versions.
 The male species is difficult to obtain, but both are valued for their “medicine” properties.